FraneCaleta/cool-guess-the-number/README.md

-# Guess the Number Game
+# Cool Guess the Number Game

 A modern, interactive number guessing game built with vanilla JavaScript, HTML5, and CSS3.
 Test your intuition and guessing skills as you try to find the hidden number within 10 attempts!